 Who is Invited to this Event?

 This event is free and open to the public.
-Attendees will be able to attend the symposium *in-person at our Phoenix Biomedical Campus (PBC) or virtually via Zoom.
+Attendees will be able to attend the symposium virtually via Zoom.
 We highly recommend researchers and health care professionals attend.
 We also welcome students, educators and the general public to attend this valuable conference.
-Seating is limited, so please register in advance to guarantee your place.
+Please register in advance.

 For questions about the symposium or to become symposium sponsor, please contact the Research Office.

-- Paul Boehmer, PhD – Planning Committee Chair, Associate Dean for Research (Interim), University of Arizona College of Medicine – Phoenix.
+- Paul Boehmer, PhD – Committee Chair, University of Arizona College of Medicine – Phoenix.

 - Jennifer Botsford, MSPH – Program Director, Arizona Biomedical Research Centre.